 In both genders, bone health is improved by exercise, optimal intake of calcium and vitamin D, and by avoiding cigarettes and excess alcohol.

 One of the most important things you can do to prevent osteoporosis is to get enough calcium.
 When possible, dietary calcium (milk, cheese, yogurt and other dairy products) is better than calcium supplements, because calcium supplements can sometimes lead to kidney stones.
 Both women and men should get at least 3 servings per day of dairy.

 Additionally, resistance training, lifting weights and weight-bearing exercises such as walking, jogging and tennis may help in maintaining bone density.
 Start with low-intensity workouts and gradually build up your muscle strength, coordination and flexibility to help prevent the risk of falls.

 For more information on osteoporosis, visit the National Osteoporosis Foundation at nof.org.

-To schedule an osteoporosis screening or find a physician specializing in osteoporosis, go to BSWHealth.com/Ortho or call 1-800-4BAYLOR.
+To schedule an osteoporosis screening or find a physician specializing in osteoporosis, go to BSWHealth.com.
+Discover how you can move better today.

 Howard J. Heller, MD is an endocrinologist on the medical staff at Baylor University Medical Center at Dallas and is fellowship trained and board certified in Endocrinology, Diabetes and Metabolism.
 Dr. Heller treats all adult endocrinology disorders, except for reproductive endocrinology.
 His key interests include mineral disorders such as osteoporosis, kidney stone prevention, metabolic bone disease, disorders of calcium, phosphorus and magnesium.
 Dr. Heller is also interested in diabetes mellitus, hyperlipidemia and thyroid disorders.
 He also performs thyroid ultrasounds, ultrasound-guided thyroid biopsies and bone mineral densities in the office.